 icETH provides an enhanced yield on ETH using a leverage liquid staking strategy built on Set Protocol and Aave.
 This product uses the same battle-tested leverage token infrastructure as the tokens, and it executes a recursive process for maximizing yield.

-Within Aave, icETH deposits Lido’s liquid staked Ethereum token—stETH—as collateral and borrows ETH, which is then swapped for more stETH.
+Within the decentralized lending/borrowing protocol Aave, icETH deposits Lido’s liquid staked Ethereum token—stETH—as collateral and borrows ETH, which is then swapped for more stETH.
 That stETH is then deposited as additional collateral in Aave, allowing for more ETH to be borrowed and subsequently swapped for additional stETH.
 This cycle repeats until reaching the target leverage ratio of 3.1x.
 If the index needs to deleverage, it will execute the same process in reverse: exchange stETH for ETH, reduce debt position in Aave, repeat until reaching the target leverage ratio.

 Though the target leverage ratio is 3.1x, the actual ratio can float within a safe range of 3.0x to 3.3x.
 An automated keeper system constantly monitors the real leverage ratio of the index and will trigger a hard rebalance if the leverage ratio moves outside of the safe range.
 For example, if the price of stETH were to suddenly de-peg from ETH and render the real leverage ratio to be 3.4x, the index would recenter to the target leverage ratio of 3.1x.
 The floating leverage ratio also reduces the need for rebalancing and therefore preserves the index’s NAV (Net Asset Value) over time.